Vacuum-Tube/OSM-TPF2-Importer/doc/Tutorial.md

 The reason is that everything has to be scaled down exactly and there is no room for improvised adjustments to leave certain parts out.
 Scaling down train stations, curve radius, and urban streets will be a hassle already with 1:2.

-A major challenge is the accurate alignment of heightmap, overlay, and OSM-imported things **by using the exact same map bounds (coordinates).**
+A major challenge is the accurate alignment of heightmap, overlay, and OSM-imported things **by using the same map bounds (coordinates).**
-This is important because the streets/tracks built by OSM importer should match with the overlay.
+This is important because the streets/tracks built by OSM importer should match exactly with the overlay.
 Ideally, you **define the coordinates from the beginning**.
 Write them down.